doihead/chipyard/ee194-lab/chipyardlab.md

 **3. Give the 7-bit opcode used for instructions to our accelerator.
 Searching for the definition of `OpcodeSet` will be useful.**

 We want to add our accelerator to a simple SoC that uses Rocket.
 To do this, we must make our config fragment accessible inside the chipyard generator.
 Open `$chipyard/build.sbt`.
-At line 152, add `customAccRoCC` to the list of dependencies of the chipyard project.
+At line 161, add `custom_acc_rocc` to the list of dependencies of the chipyard project.

 Next, navigate to `$chipyard/generators/chipyard/src/main/scala/config/RocketConfigs.scala`. **Define `CustomAccRoCCConfig`** such that it adds our accelerator to `RocketConfig`.
 The previous step made `customAccRoCC` available as a package here.